Mbutler1991/fuel-calculator/README.md

 - HTML, CSS and JavaScript were used in Code Institute Template
 - Pyfiglet Library was used to add style to the title
 - Termcolor was used to add colours to print statements in the terminal for added user experience
+- Tabulate was used to display data in the end in table form.
 - Gspread and Google-Auth were used to integrate the fuel_calculator worksheet to store and access user inputs and results
 - Canva was used to create was used to create flowchart at design stage
 - Git was used for version control